 Shine Bright Like A Diamond, Even A Diamond In The Rough

-Imagine each one of us plucked from a diamond mine, imperfect cuts lacking the luster of perfection, we are simple and complex requiring a skilled lapidary to become the precious stones that lie beneath our rough edges.
-In the eyes of God, each gem is equally precious and when polished by the artisan of perfection it will shine.
+It's true every gemstone has imperfect cuts lacking the luster of perfection.
+Simple or complex, we require a skilled lapidary to become the precious stones that lie beneath our rough edges.
+Nonetheless, in the eyes of God, each one is precious and develops when polished by the artisan of perfection.

 Confessions of a Human Heart